 Following are the 4 main types of Shaper Machine Mechanism:

 - Crank and slotted link mechanism.

 - Hydraulic shaper mechanism.

 - Automatic table feed mechanism.

-In this type of shaper machine mechanism.
-The power is transmitted to the bull gear through a pinion which receives its motion from an individual motor.
-Or overhead line shaft through speed control mechanism.
+In this type of shaper machine mechanism, the power is transmitted to the bull gear through a pinion which receives its motion from an individual motor.
+Or overhead line shaft through a speed control mechanism.